skeeto/skeeto.github.com/about/index.md

 My name is Chris Wellons, though I sometimes use the handle *skeeto*.
 I am a professional software engineer with a passion for software development.
-In my day job I regularly develop internal data processing and data reduction tools, optimize software performance, [mentor students][mentor], and do cybersecurity research.
+In my day job I regularly develop internal data processing and data reduction tools, optimize software performance, and [mentor students][mentor].
 Occasionally I also do web development and data visualization.

 However, this blog — [ongoing for more than a decade][ten] — is largely about what I do *outside* of my day job.
 Here I explain topics that I've